 While Dr. Routt thinks classrooms are fine, she values most the high-impact experiences that take place outside their walls.
 Honors students in her intermediate Spanish classes participate in service learning with Spanish-speakers in the Charleston community, and combine language and culture study with museum visits.
 Each spring break, she co-leads a study abroad trip to the beautiful colonial city of Antigua Guatemala where students of all majors and language levels across campus can earn 2 credit hours.
 Dr. Routt is also one of the proud faculty sponsors of Alpha Psi Lambda (the largest co-ed, Latino-interest fraternity) and the Spanish Club, and frequently collaborates with Sigma Delta Pi Spanish Honor Society and the Latin American Student Organization.

-Dr. Routt lives in a bilingual household with her husband from El Salvador, one daughter at Charleston High School and the other away at college.
+Dr. Routt lives in a bilingual household with her husband from El Salvador and four cats, and she has two daughters away at college.

 *Office hours: MTRF 2-3:00 pm, by appointment, and on a walk-in basis.
 I am usually in my office 9:00-3:30 daily.
 Feel free to consult my teaching schedule on the door and stop by any time I am not in the classroom.
 If I can't help you when you come by, we will make an appointment.*

 WLS 2202G Intermediate Spanish II

 WLS 3000 Spanish Grammar in Context

 WLS 3300 Hispanic Cinema / WLS 3390 Hispanic Cinema Honors

 EIU 4125G Cultural Diversity in the United States